 - The Moon separates from a trine to Venus (the minor benefic) and is at 21° Virgo.

 - She approaches an opposition with Mars (8th house) at 28° Pisces.
 This opposition would be very negative for the querent, as every aspect to a planet within the 8th house is related to the house content.

 - Before that aspect becomes exact, the Moon trines Jupiter at 24° Taurus.
-This passage is the key point in Lilly’s analysis: He does not regard Jupiter as the 8th house ruler (since there is no relationship with the 1st house ruler!) but rather considers his nature as classical benefic, which assists the current.
-He fact, that the Jupiter aspect happens to occur before the Mars aspect is considered as some kind of protective shield.
+This passage is the key point in Lilly’s analysis: He does not regard Jupiter as the 8th house ruler (since there is no relationship with the 1st house ruler!) but rather considers his nature as classical benefic, who assists the querent.
+The fact, that the Jupiter aspect occurs before the Mars aspect is considered as some kind of protective shield.
 In astrology, this is called prevention.
 Jupiter is also, together with Venus, the other benefic and the most elevated planet.
 His position in the 10th and the nature of the planet make a positive outcome of the question most likely.
 It would be quite different, if Mars or Saturn were in such a prominent position.

 Lilly finally considers Mars and Saturn, the two classical malefics and compares their influence with that of the benefics.

 - Saturn is retrograde, which debilitates his influence.
-He’s in an angular house, but already far from the cusp, which further weakens him.
-Sun and Saturn will soon trine, and the first is in Saturn’s triplicity.
+He is in an angular house, but already far from the cusp, which weakens him further.
+Sun and Saturn will trine soon, while the Sun is in Saturn’s triplicity.
 Thus, there might be problems, but they should not be too difficult.
 Mars is in the 8th house and still combust.
-The Sun just separated from Mars, collocating this event in the past.
+The Sun has just separated from Mars, putting this event in the past.